This chicken fried rice is a great comfort food recipe to make with leftover rice. It's an easy one pot Chinese inspired meal that's super tasty too!

 - 225 g skinless chicken breasts diced into small pieces

-- 1 tsp vinegar or 1 tbsp shaoxing rice wine and omit the sugar
+- 1 teaspoon vinegar or 1 tablespoon shaoxing rice wine and omit the sugar

 - 50 g dry roasted peanuts